 Dangerous.
 Requires specialist knowledge/skill to handle.

-Sometimes referred to as the ‘Tropic Stoat’, these small, agile nectar-eaters are most often compared to stoats, though are curiously more closely related to some species of primates.
-Their long, serpentine bodies have given them their most common name, the Hibiscus Dragon.
-Playful, curious, intelligent and social, these creatures can make entertaining pets, but be careful - they lack loyalty to their owners and will easily run off if not caged.
+Sometimes referred to as the “Tropic Stoat,” these small, agile nectar-eaters are most often compared to stoats in body shape and movement, though they are curiously more closely related to certain species of primates.
+Their long, serpentine bodies have earned them their most common name: the Hibiscus Dragon.

 Classification: XX